+[Date]

-[Date] Dear Parents/Guardian of (student name)
+Dear Parents/Guardian of (student name):

-This letter is to inform you that your child has been identified as a close contact to an individual who has tested positive for COVID-19 during the infectious period.
-A close contact is defined as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
-The last date of known exposure was [date].
+has tested positive for COVID-19 during the inf peen identified as a close contact to an individual who ectious period.
+A close contact is defined as someone r a cumulative total of 15 minutes or more over a re was[date].